fantasyland101/boatdrone/README.md

 ```
 ssh -i google_compute_engine -o UserKnownHostsFile=/dev/null -o CheckHostIP=no -o StrictHostKeyChecking=no -N  username@ip_for_lan -R 8002:localhost:8002 -R 8001:localhost:8001
 ```
-where .ssh/google_compute_engine and google_compute_engine is the paths to the file that stores the ssh-key.
+.ssh/google_compute_engine and google_compute_engine is the paths to the file that stores the ssh-key.

 ---

 on my laptop i open /html/index.html in my firefox webb browser and can from there controll my rc boat.